Sunnie

 ● Allison Chen, CS PhD student at Princeton, 2024—2025

-● Indu Panigrahi, CS Master's student at Princeton, Incoming CS PhD student at UIUC, 2024—2025
+● Indu Panigrahi, CS Master's student at Princeton, Now CS PhD student at UIUC, 2024—2025

-● Rohan Jinturkar, CS Undergrad at Princeton, 2022—2023
+● Rohan Jinturkar, CS Undergrad at Princeton, Now Engineer at Open AI, 2022—2023

 ● Nicole Meister, CS Undergrad at Princeton, Now EE PhD student at Stanford, 2020—2022